gobuffalo/packr/README.md

 }
 ```

+Note that should never access a box from the `init` function because it does not have a guaranteed execution order.

 ### Development Made Easy

 In order to get static files into a Go binary, those files must first be converted to Go code.
 To do that, Packr, ships with a few tools to help build binaries.
 See below.